-Please see our document entitled Understanding your Statement of Results.
+Please see Understanding your Statement of Results.

 3. What exactly is the online Results Verification Service?

 This service lets universities, colleges or employers view and check exam results.
 You will need to provide your candidate ID number and secret number.
 If you've lost these numbers, the centre where you took the exam can provide them.